rosemondepower/heartworm_genome/02_code/batch4/scratch/batch4_filter2_scratch.md

 done

 # max-missing = 0.7
-#After filtering, kept 130 out of 136 Individuals
+# After filtering, kept 141 out of 141 Individuals
-#After filtering, kept 32 out of a possible 32 Sites
+#After filtering, kept 500 out of a possible 500 Sites

 # max-missing = 0.8
-#After filtering, kept 130 out of 136 Individuals
+# After filtering, kept 141 out of 141 Individuals
-#After filtering, kept 32 out of a possible 32 Sites
+#After filtering, kept 500 out of a possible 500 Sites

 # max-missing = 0.9
-#After filtering, kept 130 out of 136 Individuals
+# After filtering, kept 141 out of 141 Individuals
-#After filtering, kept 32 out of a possible 32 Sites
+#After filtering, kept 500 out of a possible 500 Sites

 # max-missing = 1
-#After filtering, kept 130 out of 136 Individuals
+# After filtering, kept 141 out of 141 Individuals
-#After filtering, kept 30 out of a possible 32 Sites
+#After filtering, kept 0 out of a possible 500 Sites

 # For Wb variants